 In October 2012, Brian was selected by the Connecticut Law Tribune as one of its “New Leaders in the Law,” honoring attorneys age 40 and under who stand out as leaders in the legal profession.

 In June 2012, Brian was selected as one of Fairfield County’s “40 Under 40.”
 Sponsored by the Fairfield County Business Journal, “[t]he 40 Under 40 Awards recognize creative young professionals who are dedicated to personal and professional development, as well as community involvement.
 These individuals serve as role models for their peers and are motivated to succeed as leaders in their distinct fields.”

-Brian has been interviewed about legal issues by the national, legal, and local press, including Fox 5 News, ABC News, New York Post, The New York Times, New York Law Journal, Connecticut Law Tribune and Kiplinger.
+Brian has been interviewed about legal issues by the national, legal, and local press, including Fox 5 News, ABC News, New York Post, The New York Times, New York Law Journal, Connecticut Law Tribune, Kiplinger, and Cooperator News-New York.

 In addition, Brian has handled several appeals in federal and state courts, including one that resulted in the Second Circuit’s reversal of a district court decision on abuse of discretion grounds.

 Brian is also an accomplished author.
 His award-winning novel, "The Life O’Reilly," made its debut as part of Barnes and Noble’s “Rising Star” program, has garnered critical acclaim from book reviewers and readers throughout the world and was featured on television and radio and in various newspapers.

 Brian is active in his community.
-He has served as a Vice President and Trustee of Temple Sholom in Greenwich, Connecticut and as a Girls Soccer Coach with the Rye Brook Youth Soccer Club.
+He has served as a Vice President, and is currently a Trustee, of Temple Sholom in Greenwich, Connecticut.
+Brian has also served as a Girls Soccer Coach with the Rye Brook Youth Soccer Club.